Advertiser Disclosure

 2700 F St. NW, Washington, D.C.
 20566

-Producing a huge program of performances incorporating orchestral, chamber, jazz, folk, and pop music, as well as ballet and contemporary dance and theater, the Kennedy Center can show over 3,500 performances every year.
+The Kennedy Center produces a huge program of performances incorporating orchestral, chamber, jazz, folk, and pop music, as well as ballet and contemporary dance and theater.
+It can show over 3,500 performances every year.

 First opened in 1971, visitors flock from all over the U.S. to enjoy watching touring productions, as well as homegrown talent, take to the stage in the heart of D.C.
 Opening times and ticket prices vary depending on the performance.